Cape Canaveral Launch Complex 15: History

 For the next 50 years, LC-15 remained untouched and was abandoned in place.
 Structures such as the launch table and ramp remained standing, as did the blockhouse until it was demolished in 2012.
 On March 7, 2023, the United States Space Force leased the pad to ABL Space Systems as part of a reactivation campaign made in the wake of the NewSpace boom of the 2010s, with the official announcement being made alongside the leasing of Launch Complex 14 (LC-14) to Stoke Space and Launch Complex 13 (LC-13) to Phantom Space and Vaya Space.
 The same day, ABL announced that they planned to use LC-15 for the RS1 rocket, which was at the time being launched from the Pacific Spaceport Complex on Alaska's Kodiak Island.
 As the pad at the time of leasing was a brownfield for the past half-century, they also clarified that the rocket would temporarily make launches from Space Launch Complex 46 (SLC-46) while the LC-15 infrastructure was being built.

-In October 2024, following the accidental destruction of an RS1 to be used in the second flight, ABL announced that they would be leaving the commercial launch market in favor of perusing missile defense.
+In October 2024, following the accidental destruction of an RS1 to be used in the second flight, ABL announced that they would be leaving the commercial launch market in favor of pursuing missile defense.
 This was made official the next year, when they rebranded themselves as Long Wall, announcing that they will convert the RS1 into a target missile named the RSX.
 It remains unknown what is to become of LC-15 as part of this change; although official Space Force documents continue to reference the pad as being leased by ABL, the limited pad availability at Cape Canaveral may entail that Space Launch Delta 45 is willing to lease it to another launch company.